SHIPS TODAY · v0.7.0

 T2 · 10 agents · namespace isolation · governance gate

-Planneragents/planner Coderagents/coder Revieweragents/reviewer Researcheragents/researcher Data engagents/data-eng SecOpsagents/secops Testeragents/test Docsagents/docs Triageagents/triage Opsagents/ops Governance policy/namespace Allow / Deny / Pending ✓ allow ✗ deny ⌛ pending PendingAction queue memory_pending_list memory_pending_approve memory_pending_reject ai-memory core recall pipeline scope filter as_agent param FTS5 + HNSW touch + promote v0.6.3 KG layer SQLite memories scope_idx FTS5 pending_actions namespace_meta memory_get_taxonomy v0.6.3 hierarchical view agents/* / collective/*
+Planneragents/planner Coderagents/coder Revieweragents/reviewer Researcheragents/researcher Data engagents/data-eng SecOpsagents/secops Testeragents/test Docsagents/docs Triageagents/triage Opsagents/ops Governance policy/namespace Allow / Deny / Pending ✓ allow ✗ deny ⌛ pending PendingAction queue memory_pending_list memory_pending_approve memory_pending_reject ai-memory core recall pipeline scope filter as_agent param FTS5 + HNSW touch + promote v0.6.3 KG layer (extended at v0.7.0 — Apache AGE backend + Ed25519 attestation) SQLite memories scope_idx FTS5 pending_actions namespace_meta memory_get_taxonomy v0.6.3 hierarchical view agents/* / collective/*

 agent → governance policy decision scope-filtered recall persistent I/O